dduyg/alchemy-of-souls/README.md

-# Extracting Valuable Lessons from ‘Alchemy of Souls’
+# Extracting Valuable Messages from ‘Alchemy of Souls’

 This application returns a random line from the Korean series [*Alchemy of Souls*](https://www.imdb.com/title/tt20859920/) upon the click of a button, and displays it in the browser.